+Longitudinal cutting of seed Fully stained embryo (Embryo excision)

 Figure 3.
 Topographical pattern of the staining embryo

-Longitudinal cutting of seed Fully stained embryo (Embryo excision)

 5. Conclusion

 The study demonstrates that seed extraction methods significantly influence the seed quality of Solanum trilobatum L. Among the methods evaluated, acid extraction using commercial HCl @ 20 ml kg⁻¹ for 2 minutes was found to be the most effective, recording the highest seed recovery, germination percentage, vigour index and superior seedling traits including root length and shoot length.
 In contrast, fermentation for 12 hours showed moderate seed quality parameters such as seed recovery, germination and a vigour index compared to alkali treatment with NaHCO₃ @ 0.5% for 24 hours.
 Furthermore, tetrazolium viability testing confirmed that the embryo excision method with 0.5% TZ solution for 2 hours was the most effective for determining seed viability, with 88% viability.
 Therefore, acid treatment at the optimized concentration and duration can be recommended as a standard protocol for enhancing seed quality and promoting successful cultivation of nightshade, supporting its commercial propagation and conservation.